webforj/webforj-docs/docs/components/icon.md

 Custom pools can be created from a folder containing SVG images and by using the `IconPoolBuilder` class.
 From there, you can choose the name of your custom pool and use that with the SVG file names to create custom icon components.

 :::tip
-Make sure to design icons with equal width and height, as icon components are designed to occupy a square space.
+Make sure to design icons with equal width and height, as `Icon` components are designed to occupy a square space.
 :::

 <!-- IconCustomPool.java -->